dotnet/runtime/docs/design/coreclr/botr/corelib.md

-Mscorlib (a.k.a. `System.Private.CoreLib`) and calling into the Runtime
+`System.Private.CoreLib` and calling into the runtime
 ===

 # Introduction

 `System.Private.CoreLib.dll` is the assembly for defining the core parts of the type system, and a good portion of the Base Class Library in .NET Framework.
 It was originally named `mscorlib` in .NET Core, though many places in the code and documentation still refer to it as `mscorlib`.
-This document will endeavour to stick to using `System.Private.CoreLib` or SPCL.
+This document will endeavour to stick to using `System.Private.CoreLib` or CoreLib.
 Base data types live in this assembly, and it has a tight coupling with the CLR.
-Here you will learn exactly how and why SPCL is special and the basics about calling into the CLR from managed code via QCall and FCall methods.
+Here you will learn exactly how and why CoreLib is special and the basics about calling into the CLR from managed code via QCall and FCall methods.
 It also discusses calling from within the CLR into managed code.

 ## Dependencies

-Since SPCL defines base data types like `Object`, `Int32`, and `String`, SPCL cannot depend on other managed assemblies.
-However, there is a strong dependency between SPCL and the CLR.
-Many of the types in SPCL need to be accessed from native code, so the layout of many managed types is defined both in managed code and in native code inside the CLR.
-Additionally, some fields may be defined only in Debug, Checked, or Release builds, so typically SPCL must be compiled separately for each type of build.
+Since CoreLib defines base data types like `Object`, `Int32`, and `String`, CoreLib cannot depend on other managed assemblies.
+However, there is a strong dependency between CoreLib and the CLR.
+Many of the types in CoreLib need to be accessed from native code, so the layout of many managed types is defined both in managed code and in native code inside the CLR.
+Additionally, some fields may be defined only in Debug, Checked, or Release builds, so typically CoreLib must be compiled separately for each type of build.

 `System.Private.CoreLib.dll` builds separately for 64 bit and 32 bit, and some public constants it exposes differ by bitness.
-By using these constants, such as `IntPtr.Size`, most libraries above SPCL should not need to build separately for 32 bit vs. 64 bit.
+By using these constants, such as `IntPtr.Size`, most libraries above CoreLib should not need to build separately for 32 bit vs. 64 bit.

 ## What makes `System.Private.CoreLib` special?

-SPCL has several unique properties, many of which are due to its tight coupling to the CLR.
+CoreLib has several unique properties, many of which are due to its tight coupling to the CLR.

-- SPCL defines the core types necessary to implement the CLR's Virtual Object System, such as the base data types (`Object`, `Int32`, `String`, etc).
+- CoreLib defines the core types necessary to implement the CLR's Virtual Object System, such as the base data types (`Object`, `Int32`, `String`, etc).
-- The CLR must load SPCL on startup to load certain system types.
+- The CLR must load CoreLib on startup to load certain system types.
-- Can only have one SPCL loaded in the process at a time, due to layout issues.
-Loading multiple SPCLs would require formalizing a contract of behavior, FCall methods, and datatype layout between CLR and SPCL, and keeping that contract relatively stable across versions.
+- Can only have one CoreLib loaded in the process at a time, due to layout issues.
+Loading multiple CoreLibs would require formalizing a contract of behavior, FCall methods, and datatype layout between CLR and CoreLib, and keeping that contract relatively stable across versions.
-- SPCL's types are used heavily for native interop and managed exceptions should map correctly to native error codes/formats.
+- CoreLib's types are used heavily for native interop and managed exceptions should map correctly to native error codes/formats.
-- The CLR's multiple JIT compilers may special case a small group of certain methods in SPCL for performance reasons, both in terms of optimizing away the method (such as `Math.Cos(double)`), or calling a method in peculiar ways (such as `Array.Length`, or some implementation details on `StringBuilder` for getting the current thread).
+- The CLR's multiple JIT compilers may special case a small group of certain methods in CoreLib for performance reasons, both in terms of optimizing away the method (such as `Math.Cos(double)`), or calling a method in peculiar ways (such as `Array.Length`, or some implementation details on `StringBuilder` for getting the current thread).
-- SPCL will need to call into native code, via P/Invoke where appropriate, primarily into the underlying operating system or occasionally a platform adaptation layer.
+- CoreLib will need to call into native code, via P/Invoke where appropriate, primarily into the underlying operating system or occasionally a platform adaptation layer.
-- SPCL will require calling into the CLR to expose some CLR-specific functionality, such as triggering a garbage collection, to load classes, or to interact with the type system in a non-trivial way.
+- CoreLib will require calling into the CLR to expose some CLR-specific functionality, such as triggering a garbage collection, to load classes, or to interact with the type system in a non-trivial way.
 This requires a bridge between managed code and native, "manually managed" code within the CLR.
 - The CLR will need to call into managed code to call managed methods, and to get at certain functionality that is only implemented in managed code.

 # Interface between managed and CLR code

-To reiterate, the needs of managed code in SPCL include:
+To reiterate, the needs of managed code in CoreLib include:

 - The ability to access fields of some managed data structures in both managed code and "manually managed" code within the CLR.
 - Managed code must be able to call into the CLR.